pojoba02/peace/guidelines.md

 Religion
 Sex
 Sexual orientation
-Ideologies that by nature are not embracing, or tolerant of, these differences such as nazism or neo-nazism have no place—and never will have—at Okuna.
+Ideologies that by nature are not embracing, or tolerant of, these differences such as nazism or neo-nazism have no place—and never will have—at SweeLOL.
 This includes sharing associated symbols or imagery.

-🏷 Drop the labels and stereotypes
+### 🏷 Drop the labels and stereotypes
 Labelling and stereotyping consists of assigning a certain set of behaviours and characteristics to a person based on an attribute—such as nationality or political inclination.

 The first step to a successful co-existence is the willingness to engage with each other.
 Labels get in the way of this by loading us up with prejudices and assumptions not necessarily true about the person we’re interacting with.

-✌️ Be courteous, polite and respectful
+### ✌️ Be courteous, polite and respectful
 Show friendliness, concern and respect for others in manners, speech and behaviour.

 Here are some practical tips on this.